Visiting Palace of Versailles – a day trip from Paris

 Palace of Versailles Gardens are known for their symmetry, statues, and fountains.
 The renovation works on the Gardens started in 1661 and lasted for 40 years.
 You can spend up to 2 hours in the Gardens and visit them during any season.
 The access to the Gardens is included in the price of the entry tickets for the Palace, except during Fountain shows and Musical Gardens.

 FUN FACT ABOUT PALACE OF VERSAILLES GARDENS -To maintain the design, the gardens needed to be replanted approximately once every 100 years.

-In 1999 the garden has been fully replanted and now boasts a fresh, youthful appearance similar to how it would have looked to Louis XIV.
+In 1999 the garden was entirely replanted and now boasts a fresh, youthful appearance similar to how it would have looked to Louis XIV.

 The “Skip the line tickets” we purchased included a fountain show that starts every hour at specific times of the day.

-Remember how clever I was previously?
-I thought again “It was so clever to go straight to the gardens, so at least we can see the show”.
+Remember how smart I was previously?
+I thought again “It was so clever to go straight to the gardens, so at least we can see the show.”
 I, of course, forgot to check when the show was – as it happens only at specific times even though it is quite often.
-Turned out we were, of course, somewhere in between hours, so didn’t get to see that… So, we wandered out in the gardens for 10-15 min, took some pictures and went back to explore the rest of the Palace of Versailles.
+It turned out we were, of course, somewhere in between hours, so didn’t get to see that… Well, we wandered out in the gardens for 10-15 min, took some pictures and went back to explore the rest of the Palace of Versailles.

 I was so disappointed, naturally.
-My third time in Paris and despite the planning, I still got to see neither Chateau de Versailles nor its Gardens.
+I was in Paris for the third time, and despite the planning, I still got to see neither Chateau de Versailles nor its Gardens.
 The little I have seen was beautiful and if you are a history and architecture lover like me this famous landmark is a must.

-Heads up – parts of the Chateau de Versailles is under a reconstruction so you won’t be able to see everything.
+Heads up – parts of the Chateau de Versailles is under reconstruction, so you won’t be able to see everything.